Husnain56/aws-rag-chatbot/README.md

 # COST
   The whole project should cost less than 1$ , make sure to delete resources at the end or you will get cooked (like me) :)

+  I have attached the documents I used for knowledge base and testing the bot

 # Services Used
   Amazon Lex, Bedrock, S3